 2. You’ve Outgrown Your Professional Identity

 The role that defined you at 24 feels constraining at 29.
-Like outgrown clothing, your job title no longer fits who you’ve become.
+Your job title may still sound good, but it no longer explains what you want to learn, build, or be known for.

 3. Achievement Brings No Satisfaction

-You’ve hit the milestones you set in your early 20s—but success tastes hollow.
-Saturn reveals when external accomplishment masks internal emptiness.
+You’ve hit the milestones you set in your early 20s-but success tastes hollow.
+Saturn reveals when external accomplishment has been covering an internal negotiation you never finished.

 4. Alternative Paths Keep Appearing

 During Saturn Return, you repeatedly encounter people living lives you secretly want.
 A college friend pivots to your dream field.
 A podcast guest describes your ideal role.
-These aren’t coincidences—they’re data points.
+Treat the envy as information: it usually points to a need you have been dismissing as unrealistic.

 5. Your Body Is Sending Signals